 - 1 cup quinoa

-- 1 1/4 cups water (may substitute broth or stock of choice)
+- 1 1/2 cups water (may substitute broth or stock of choice), plus water for rinsing

 - 1/2 teaspoon kosher salt (omit if cooking with broth)

-- Measure 1 cup of quinoa and 1 1/4 cups of water.
+- Measure 1 cup of quinoa and 1 1/2 cups of water.
+Set the water aside.

 - Add the liquid and oil (if using) to a medium-size pot and bring to a boil.
 Stir in the quinoa and the salt (if using) and return to a boil.

-- Reduce the heat to low and cook, covered, for 12 minutes.
-Check to make sure most all of the liquid has been absorbed.
-If it has not, cover, and let simmer for a couple more minutes.
+- Reduce the heat to maintain a gentle simmer and cook, covered, for 12 minutes.
+Check to make sure that most of the liquid has been absorbed.
+If it hasn't been, cover, and let simmer for a couple more minutes.

 - Once the liquid is almost completely absorbed, turn off the heat and remove the pot from the burner.
 Let stand for 5 minutes, covered, and then fluff the quinoa with a fork.
 You should see the germ–which look like tiny spirals–separating from and curling around the quinoa seeds.

-- Serve immediately as is or in recipe of choice.
+- Serve immediately, as is, or in a recipe of choice.
 You may also cool and then cover and store in the refrigerator for later use.
 Cooked quinoa will keep in the fridge for about one week.